 We are going to summarize some important things that should be considered before buying a pedalboard and deciding for the right dimensions concerning your needs.
 You will have to answer yourself some important questions before making any decision:

-- How many pedals do I own right now?
+1. How many guitar & bass pedals do I own right now?

 This will guide you through the process of defining the pedalboard’s size for your current configuration.
+Knowing how many pedals do you have and how many pedals would you like to attach on a same pedalboard is important.
 But remember, you are a greedy creature, so new acquisitions will probably affect the space requirements taking us to the important dilemma…

 Sedentary playing at home or in the studio will allow you to use larger and heavier configurations due to the lack of transportation needs.
 If you are constantly moving around, think about how you do so.
-If it’s going to be beaten up in a regular basis you might as well go for a hard case; but if you need something portable and weightless because of your wandering about, a softcase will be the right option.
+If it’s going to be beaten up in a regular basis you might as well go for a pedalboard's hard case; but if you need something portable and weightless because of your wandering about, a pedalboard's soft case will be the right option to carry your pedalboard.